 Property Tax Protection Program

-Property Tax Protection Program – every practical effort is made to reduce your property taxes, including appeals to the highest appropriate level each year, whether that is to the informal hearing, appraisal review board hearing and binding arbitration.
+Property Tax Protection Program – every practical effort is made to reduce your property taxes, including appeals to the highest appropriate level each year, whether that is to the informal hearing, appraisal review board hearing, binding arbitration or coordinating a judicial appeal.

-- Assist you with an exemption questions and applications at no cost.
+- Assist you with exemption questions and applications at no cost.

 - Work with you to confirm the appraisal district is not overstating the size or condition or grade of your home.

 - Discuss photos and other documentation that can make a real difference in your results.

 The Property Tax Protection Program includes reviewing all accounts for binding arbitration and then filing binding arbitration or coordinating a judicial appeal for about 4,000 to 8,000 accounts.
 There are two options after the appraisal review board: 1) binding arbitration is best for accounts under $5 million (except no limit on homesteads) where there is clear evidence of an error in market value, and 2) judicial appeals are frequently coordinated for commercial over $750,000 and residential over $1,500,000.

 - The largest reduction O’Connor obtained in binding arbitration for a house is more than $10 million.

 You benefit from the property tax protection Program for a variety of reasons:

 - All practical efforts are made each and every year to reduce your property taxes for all your accounts (if more than 1).